 - You should not take aspirin, ibuprofen or anti-inflammatories from 3 days before.
 Do not drink alcohol from the night before your procedure.
 No coffee, or exercise stimulants with caffeine (like BioPlus) on the morning of your procedure.

 - Retin A and Retinols should be stopped 7 days before, and should not be used for 3 weeks after procedures.
 Using these too soon can cause the pigment to fade.

 - You should stop taking all vitamin supplements at least 3 days before, and very important to stop taking any Omega 3 supplements, Vitamin E supplements 7 days before, as these thin the blood and can result in excessive bruising and pigment migration.

 - Don't plan a facial, peel with acids, fibroblast or microneedling within 7 days before your procedure, and 2 weeks after.

 Eyeliner / Brow Procedures

-If there is a very specific way you would like your liner or brows done, please send a photo of your eyes with makeup the way you like it before hand, so we can get an indication of what you are used to wearing.
+If there is a very specific way you would like your liner or brows done, please send a photo before your procedure, of your eyes and brows with makeup the way you like it, so we can get an indication of what you are used to wearing.
 We will discuss and draw your brow shape prior to actually doing the procedure.

 If you wear contact lenses please bring your container and glasses with on the day.
 Lenses need to be taken out for the procedure, you can pop them back in straight after, or wear your glasses for an hour or two.